matthewstokeley/js-objects/README.md

 ---

+The following 'extend' methods are left here for curiosity's sake only - misnamed, half-expressed ideas from functional programming.
+---

 `extendAllMethodsInObject`

 Extend all methods in a class.
 These `extend` functions use an `express`-style middleware pattern to add functionality to existing methods.
-Essentially, an objects functions are called, followed by whichever middleware has been provided.
+Essentially, an objects functions are called, followed by whichever middleware has been provided.  **These methods are  misnamed** - closer to decorators than to inheritance.

 ```